 Five hundred years ago, Gutenberg invented movable type, allowing mass production of texts.
 No longer would learning be restricted to the elite.
-The availability of common texts and the rise in literacy that resulted was the second communications revolution.
+The availability of common texts and the rise in literacy constituted the second communications revolution.

 This change is happening so rapidly, and we adjust to change so continually, that we may not feel we're in the midst of revolution.
 But we are.

 At Elon, we embrace the transforming nature of living in a digital and global age, while keeping our focus on the unchanging need for meaningful content.
 Whatever the technology, wherever the audience, our world needs good ideas and good information.

-The role of Elon's School of Communications is to guide students to think, write and produce meaningful information in our digital and global age.
+The role of Elon's School of Communications is to guide students to think, write and produce meaningful information in a digital and global age.